About Energy Choice

 The signing of House Bill 9 introduced two major impacts to the natural gas market.
 The first was that all retail natural gas suppliers would need to be certified by the PUCO to conduct business in Ohio and the second was authorization of governmental aggregation for competitive retail natural gas service.
-This meant that consumers could shop with confidence and even assemble together as a community or larger buying group to solicit a price lower than what they might receive as individuals.
+This meant that consumers could shop with confidence and even assemble as a community or larger buying group to solicit a price lower than what they might receive as individuals.

 2005 - DEO Files to Restructure Its Commodity Service

-In order to better recognize Dominion Energy Ohio’s role as a distribution company and to help foster a more competitive market by expanding retail choice options, Dominion Energy Ohio filed a transitional plan in which the non-market-responsive Gas Cost Recovery Rate would be phased out and a new Standard Service Offer rate would be implemented.
+In order to better recognize Dominion Energy Ohio’s role as a distribution company and to help foster a more competitive market by expanding retail choice options, Dominion Energy Ohio filed a transitional plan in which the non-market-responsive Gas Cost Recovery Rate would be phased out and a new Standard Service Offer (SSO) rate would be implemented.
 This not only encouraged suppliers to devote greater effort to compete in the market, but also helped to maximize the pool of customers receiving the commodity service from natural gas suppliers.

 2006 - The Introduction of SSO

 After approval from the PUCO, Dominion Energy Ohio replaced its GCR rate with the Standard Service Offer (SSO) rate effective October 12, 2006.
-Under the new SSO structure, Dominion Energy Ohio conducted an annual auction designed to establish a competitive rate for natural gas sold to those customers that did not participate in the Energy Choice program and was the first natural gas distribution company in the nation to introduce such a program.
+Under the new SSO structure, Dominion Energy Ohio conducted an annual auction designed to establish a competitive rate for natural gas sold to those customers who did not participate in the Energy Choice program and was the first natural gas distribution company in the nation to introduce such a program.
 Dominion Energy Ohio continues to sell gas purchased in this manner to residential customers who are not eligible to participate in the Energy Choice program.
 The SSO rate changes every month and is based on the month-end closing price of natural gas on the New York Mercantile Exchange (NYMEX), plus the Retail Price Adjustment established in the auction.

 2009 - The Introduction of SCO and MVR

-2013 - SCO Exit for Large Volume and Non-Residential Accounts
+2013 - SCO Exit for Large Volume and Nonresidential Accounts